JWConnell/Getting-and-Cleaning-Data/README.md

 - Write this out as a text file for project submission.

+### CodeBook.md
-Also included in this repository is CodeBook.md, which describes the variables, the data, any operations performed to clean up the data, and any other relevant information.
+CodeBook.md describes the variables, the data, any operations performed to clean up the data, and any other relevant information.